Copyright (c) 2026, PyRETIS Development Team.

 # Distributed under the LGPLv2.1+ License.
 See LICENSE for more info.

-It contains some functions that is used to compare and process data,
+Functions used to compare and process data, such as matching similar

 Important methods defined here